-Jeff Marwil is the U.S. co-head of the Business Solutions, Governance, Restructuring & Bankruptcy Group, and head of the Chicago office.
-During his 30 years of experience in the bankruptcy, workout and corporate restructuring area, he has developed a reputation for providing sophisticated strategic advice to companies in distress and solving challenging legal and business issues.
-He has held lead roles in some of the highest-profile Chapter 11 bankruptcy cases in America.
+Jeff Marwil has held lead roles in some of the highest-profile chapter 11 bankruptcy cases in America.
+He is the U.S. head of the Firm’s Business Solutions, Governance, Restructuring & Bankruptcy Group.
+During his 36 years of experience in bankruptcies, workouts and corporate restructurings, he has developed a reputation for providing sophisticated strategic advice to companies in distress, and solving challenging legal and business issues.

-Jeff has extensive experience representing publicly traded and privately held companies, in and out of court, in the restructuring of complex capital structures and reorganizing their financial affairs and business operations.
-With his in-depth understanding of the roles and responsibilities of officers and directors of both publicly-traded and privately-held companies, Jeff is regularly retained to provide advice on issues of fiduciary duty related to companies in distress, their officers and directors, creditors and their shareholders.
+Jeff represents publicly traded and privately held companies, in and out of court, in the restructuring of complex capital structures and reorganizing their financial affairs and business operations.
+With his in-depth understanding of the roles and responsibilities of officers and directors of both publicly-traded and privately-held companies, Jeff regularly provides advice on issues of corporate governance and fiduciary duty related to companies in distress, their officers and directors, creditors and their shareholders.

 Energy Future Holdings Corp.
-(EFH) - Serves as co-debtors’ counsel in the Chapter 11 bankruptcy of EFH, the largest generator, distributor and certified retail provider of electricity in Texas.
-With more than $49 billion in liabilities and $36 billion in assets, EFH and its affiliated debtors’ Chapter 11 cases are the largest operating Chapter 11 cases ever filed in Delaware and the seventh largest Chapter 11 cases filed.
-EFH commenced reorganization under Chapter 11 of the U.S. Bankruptcy Code on April 29, 2014.
+(EFH) - Served as co-debtors’ counsel in the chapter 11 bankruptcy of EFH, the largest generator, distributor and certified retail provider of electricity in Texas.
+With more than $49 billion in liabilities and $36 billion in assets, EFH and its affiliated debtors’ chapter 11 cases are the largest operating chapter 11 cases ever filed in Delaware and the seventh largest chapter 11 cases filed.
+EFH commenced reorganization under chapter 11 of the U.S. Bankruptcy Code on April 29, 2014.